 - entering or sitting for the wrong exam

-- conditions for which you have been granted disability provisions, unless you have further difficulties
+- conditions for which you have been granted disability provisions, unless there are further difficulties.

 - conditions for which you should have applied for disability provisions